Eddie Peabody

-Edwin Ellsworth Peabody, known professionally as Eddie Peabody (February 19, 1902 – November 7, 1970) was an American banjo player, instrument developer and musical entertainer whose career spanned five decades.
+Edwin Ellsworth Peabody (February 19, 1902 – November 7, 1970) was an American banjo player, instrument developer, and musical entertainer whose career spanned five decades.
 He was the most famous plectrum banjoist of his era.

-Early years
+Early life and military service

 Born in Reading, Massachusetts, Peabody taught himself to play the violin, mandolin, guitar and banjo while very young.

-Military service

 In March 1916, at age 14, Peabody enlisted in the U.S. Navy by lying about his age, and served in World War I on an S-14 submarine.
 During this period he received the nicknames "Happiness Boy" (for his ebullient personality, especially when performing) and "Little Eddie" (a comic reference to his short stature).

 Career

 After Peabody's 1921 discharge from the Navy, he began a long career in show business, beginning with Vaudeville.
 His successful recordings for the Columbia Company made him a household name.
 His energetic playing style, which included fast triplets, glissandos and cross-picking simulating the sound of two banjoists, prompted a 1920s reviewer to nickname him "King Of The Banjo"—a sobriquet he retained the rest of his life.

 In the 1930s, Peabody promoted the plectrum banjo by visiting many of England's BMG (Banjo, Mandolin and Guitar) clubs, which were popular in the years prior to World War II.
 In the early 1940s, he headlined at the National Barn Dance, broadcast on AM radio station WLS Chicago.

 When the U.S. entered WW II, he returned to the Navy as a morale officer with the rank of Lt.
 Commander, performed in shows for servicemen, and directed the music and band departments of the Great Lakes Training Station near Chicago, Illinois.

 After the war, Peabody attempted to restart his concert career.
 By then, most Vaudeville halls had closed and musical tastes had changed.
 In 1948, the Art Mooney Orchestra resurrected the 1920s standard I'm Looking Over a Four Leaf Clover and created interest in both nostalgic music and the banjo.
 Capitalizing on this trend, Peabody recorded several albums for Dot Records and performed at the supper clubs which were popular at the time.
 His subsequent TV appearances made him a household name once again.
 He went on to produce records, appear in movies, and inspire generations of banjoists who continue to emulate his spirited style.